Welcome to the Office of the Auditor

 Full Report or Summary

-Report No. 25-04, Review of Special Funds, Revolving Funds, Trust Funds, and Trust Accounts of the Department of the Attorney General
+Review of Special Funds, Revolving Funds, Trust Funds, and Trust Accounts of the Department of Hawaiian Home Lands

-In Report No. 25-04, our review of five special funds, three revolving funds, four trust funds, and five trust accounts of the Department of the Attorney General found that two revolving funds, one trust funds, and two trust accounts did not meet the criteria for revolving funds, trust funds, and trust accounts, respectively, and should be closed or reclassified.
+In Report No. 26-04, our review of two special funds, two revolving funds, six trust funds, and one trust account of the Department of Hawaiian Home Lands found three trust funds and one trust account did not meet the criteria for trust funds and trust accounts, respectively, and should be reclassified.

 Full Report or Summary